dbpunk-labs/db3/README.md

     DB3 network is a layer2 network on ethereum and all the assets are guarded by ethereum

-What these features exactly mean?
-Let’s explain in detail.
+If you want to know what these features exactly mean? go to the [background introduction](./docs/background.md)

 # License
 Apache License, Version 2.0